-Umar Hassan is an Award-winning Digital Journalist, who specialises in data, multimedia, political and sports journalism, as well as social media and data analytics.
+Umar Hassan is a Digital and Data Journalist, who specialises in multimedia, political and sports journalism, as well as social media and data analytics.

-A recent graduate from Birmingham City University in BA (Hons) – Media and Communication (Journalism), Umar has had bylines and numerous articles published for national and international online and print publications such as theCheckeredFlag.co.uk, The Scratch, NUBI Magazine, The Irish World, Birmingham Eastside and The Asian World.
+A graduate from Birmingham City University in BA (Hons) – Media and Communication (Journalism), Umar has had bylines and numerous articles published for national and international digital and print publications such as theCheckeredFlag.co.uk, The Scratch, NUBI Magazine, The Irish World, Birmingham Eastside and The Asian World.

-His experience also extends to television, working with Sky UK, ITV and most recently with DESIblitz.com, BBC News Online and with public relations agency Kinetic Communications.
+His experience also extends to television, working with Sky UK, ITV and most recently with Computer Business Review, DESIblitz.com, BBC News Online, public relations agency Kinetic Communications.

-These experiences have helped to shape the professional he is today whilst actively learning and pursuing new experiences to enhance my skillset in various disciplines.
+These experiences have helped to shape the professional he is today whilst actively learning and pursuing new experiences to enhance my skill set in various disciplines.
+He is also now a YouTube Vlogger, producing a weekly VLOG called #UmarTalks.

 When it comes to awards, Umar is no stranger to being recognised for his hard work.
 He has won a number of different awards which include: